 Besides establishing and monitoring the credit union’s policies and plans, and making sure all legal and ethical standards are being met, the directors must also look inward and assess the board’s own performance and composition.
 A good board of directors will acknowledge areas of expertise and competencies that it lacks and identify candidates who could provide those things.
 In doing so, the board gains valuable diversity, as well as stability and continuity through succession.

 What does it take to be a good director?

 Strategic thinking and high ethical standards are both key characteristics of a good director.
 Equally important is the ability to work collaboratively and diplomatically with others, whether it be in an oversight role, or an ambassadorial role of advocacy and awareness.

 What makes a board of directors more diverse?

-However, there are other ways to bring diversity to boards.
 Good boards should strive to pursue new directors who represent a wide range of ages, competencies, philosophies, life and career experiences, and skills.

 What are the benefits of board diversity?

 A credit union’s board whose directors all share similar backgrounds and viewpoints is susceptible to group-think, and an absence of new ideas and direction.
 By embracing diversity, boards bring together people with a multitude of ideas, perspectives, experiences, beliefs, and skills.
 In most instances, this leads to a more elevated level of debate and discussion between directors, which in turn produces better and more attentive corporate governance.
 Additionally, it makes the board better prepared to deal with a rapidly changing and evolving world, where new technologies and ideas are constantly reshaping our daily existence.